ktk-2005/Feedbacker-Forum/docs/slack.md

 ### Setting up configs

-Running either locally or on cloud provider, webhook, clientId and clientSecret needs to be specified for Feedbacker Forum on some `json` config file used.
+Running either locally or on cloud provider, webhook, clientId and clientSecret needs to be specified for Feedbacker Forum on some used `json` config file.
 Add `"slack": { "clientId: "CLIENTID HERE", "clientSecret": "CLIENTSECRET HERE, "webhookURL": "WEBHOOKURL HERE"}` object to this `json`-file.
 More documentation on this is available on `server-config.md`.
 Locally this should be done to `/server/local.json` and then run `npm run watch -- -c local.json`. `webhookURL`